-Parents often must work together to raise their children for several years after divorce.
+Parents often must work together to raise their children for several years after a divorce in Texas.
 As the years go by, many parents realize that changes in circumstances may require a modification to their child custody arrangement.
 Generally, a parent who wishes to modify an existing child custody order must petition the court.

-Here’s the list of the factors parents need to know about child custody modification in your custody battle.
+From our experienced Texas family law team, here’s what parents need to know about child custody modification during a custody battle.

 - The circumstances of the child or parent have materially or substantially changed since the date of the original child custody order or order to be modified.